kennedydane/static_server/README.md

 ## File Organization

 Files in the `static/` directory can be organized in subdirectories of any depth.
-All files will be recursively scanned and displayed with their full relative paths (e.g., `datasets/genome/sample1.vcf`).
+All files will be recursively scanned and displayed in a collapsible tree structure:

+- 📁 **Directories**: Shown with folder icons and expand/collapse arrows (▶/▼)
+- 📄 **Files**: Displayed with file icons and full relative paths (e.g., `datasets/genome/sample1.vcf`)
+- **Navigation**: Click directories to expand/collapse their contents
+- **File Sizes**: Displayed in human-readable format (KB, MB, GB)
+- **Checksums**: MD5 and SHA256 hashes calculated automatically for integrity verification

 ## Customization